-Markku Ounaskari / Samuli Mikkonen / Per Jørgensen: KUÁRA – Psalms and Folk Songs (ECM Records 2116)
+Markku Ounaskari / Samuli Mikkonen / Per Jørgensen: KUÁRA – Psalms and Folk Songs (ECM Records 2116), released in 2010.

 2. Psalm CXXI

 6. Pitkä pajo